zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 * Python/Boto/awscli/bash scripts

-**NOTE**: please use your Linux environment – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## AWS Accounts and Log In
 ### [1] Log into an IAM user account created for you on AWS.